TheAxonLab/defacing-and-qc-analysis/statistical_analysis/ManualRatings/README.md

 - `ANOVA.ipynb` is the notebook to run repeated measure ANOVA and check its assumptions.
 - In `VaryDatasetParameters_ANOVA.ipynb` I performed a sensitivity analysis to verify how many ratings do we need for the model to detect a significant effect of defacing.

+The reason this folder contains so many notebooks is that we had to rethink our statistical analysis several times before finding one that suits our data configuration.
+Here is a quick recap of our journey: The manual ratings in our original design were ordinal variables, that is categorical variables with a clear ordering of the categories.
+Thus we started by considering the continuation ratio model (CRM).
+To help us build and understand the CRM, we played with the similar but simpler model : ordered logistic regression.
+The problem however is that the CRM cannot handle missing values, which is part of our design.
+Thus, we decided to change the design of the future manual ratings collection.
+The goal was to be able to consider linear mixed effect regression by making the manual ratings more continuous.
+Yet, we were not able to find a configuration under which the linear mixed effect regression was reliably converging to a non-singular solution, despite playing with all possible parameters (e.g number of raters, number of images rated per rater, dataset size).
+Thus we finally settled for a repeated measure ANOVA.